Naviamold1/Discord-AI-Bot/README.md

 ### Poetry Install (Optional)

-If you have [Poetry](https://python-poetry.org/), you can also install it for installation
+If you have [Poetry](https://python-poetry.org/), you can use that for installation

 ```sh
 poetry shell